-The current structure of care for microtia patients varies significantly across the UK.
+The current structure of care for Microtia patients varies significantly across the UK.
 In Scotland, a nationally designated and funded centre exists within NHS Lothian.
-This provides ear reconstruction services for 5.3 million people for both congenital microtia and acquired ear loss.
+This provides ear reconstruction services for 5.3 million people for both congenital Microtia and acquired ear loss.
 (Referrals are accepted from elsewhere in the UK subject to funding).
 The service offers inpatient surgical care within the children's hospital and adult head and neck hospital, according to age.
 Regular clinics are conducted both within Lothian and, on the basis of the hub and spoke model, in Glasgow, Dundee and Inverness.
 The service is contracted to perform reconstruction for 10 congenital cases per year and 10 acquired cases per year for the Scottish population.
 Thus, a minimum of 20 cases are performed annually.
 In England, a number of centres have a dedicated ear reconstruction service.
-Currently several are in London, one in Manchester and one in Liverpool.
+Currently centres exist in London and others exist or are being developed in cities such as Manchester, Liverpool, Birmingham and Newcastle.
 These centres are not nationally designated or nationally funded but instead have developed along historical lines and rely on individual funding on a named patient basis.
-On occasion local health commissioners have been reluctant to fund reconstruction for microtia and have dismissed such surgery as "cosmetic".
+On occasion local health commissioners have been reluctant to fund reconstruction for Microtia and have dismissed such surgery as "cosmetic".

 In theory, there are very few barriers to stop other centres emerging and offering complex ear reconstruction.
 Indeed, in the recent past such centres have been proposed and some have provided care for a transient period.
 Concern exists within the clinical community that such services may not be able to offer optimal levels of care or, even if they do offer optimal care, they may not be constructed in a robust, sustainable and auditable manner.
-There is a clear consensus that parallels exist between the current provision of microtia care and the previous relatively ad hoc provision of cleft care within the UK prior to the C.S.A.G. report.^{1, 89}.
-Evidence would suggest that the results of ear reconstruction surgery are highly operator-dependant and that occasional operator results may be sub-optimal, to the significant detriment of patients with microtia.
+There is a clear consensus that parallels exist between the current provision of Microtia care and the previous relatively ad hoc provision of cleft care within the UK prior to the C.S.A.G. report^{1,90}.

+Evidence would suggest that the results of ear reconstruction surgery are highly operator-dependant and that occasional operator results may be suboptimal, to the significant detriment of patients with Microtia.
 Thus, it would seem logical and desirable that across the UK, units are designated as ear reconstruction centres.